shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 Advanced users may use SSL pinning for their URL requests.

-Without Shake, the delegate of the native _URLSession_ will receive authentication challenges via the native `URLSession:didReceiveChallenge:completionHandler` method and is in charge of calling the completion handler with the appropriate arguments.
+Without Shake, the delegate of the native _URLSession_ will receive authentication challenges via the native `URLSession:didReceiveChallenge:completionHandler` method and will be in charge of calling the completion handler with the appropriate arguments.

 Because of implementation specifics of Shake network request reporting,